nathanielbd/bjc2020/script.md

 > [ ] working_demo.mp4
 > [ ] edit in post

+The system doesn't overshoot and it's stable.

 > Manim with the final feedback loop with all 3 PID -- bold them when they are mentioned
+> transition so connection to PID acronym is made clear
+> [x] PID.mp4

 So we finally engineered our very own self-balancing system, changing the speed of the cart based on the error, the integral of the error, and the derivative of the error!
-Control theory and feedback loops form the basis for so many complex systems, from
+A PID controller!
+Cybernetics and feedback loops form the basis for so many complex systems, from

 > some robot
 > https://www.pexels.com/video/automatic-chocolate-machine-855117/